cryptidtech/multikey/README.md

 ```
 0x3a                -- varuint, multikey sigil
 0x1300              -- varuint, Ed25519 private key codec
+0x01                -- varuint, boolean if it is encrypted or not
-0x03                -- varuint, 3 codec-specific varuint values
+0x06                -- varuint, 6 codec-specific varuint values
-    0xa5            -- varuint, ChaCha20-Poly1305 symmetric key encryption
     0xd00d          -- varuint, Bcrypt PBKDF key derivation function
         0x0a        -- varuint, Bcrypt PBKDF rounds
+        0x03        -- varuint, data unit index of salt
+    0xa5            -- varuint, ChaCha20-Poly1305 symmetric key encryption
+        0x01        -- varuint, data unit index of nonce
+        0x02        -- varuint, data unit index of ciphertext
-0x03                -- varuint, 3 data units
+0x04                -- varuint, 4 data units
+    0x09            -- varuint, 9 bytes of comment data
+        "multikey!" -- 9 octets of utf-8 comment data
     0x20            -- varuint, 32 octets of Bcrypt PBKDF salt data
         [32 octets] -- Bcrypt PBKDF salt data
-    0x0c            -- varuint, 12 octets of the ChaCha20-Poly1305 nonce
+    0x08            -- varuint, 12 octets of the ChaCha20-Poly1305 nonce
-        [12 octets] -- ChaCha20-Poly1305 nonce bytes
+        [8 octets]  -- ChaCha20-Poly1305 nonce bytes
     0x30            -- varuint, 48 octets of ciphertext
         [48 octets] -- ciphertext
 ```

 In this example the encoding starts off with the multikey sigil (`0x3a`) followed by the varuint codec value for an Ed25519 private key (`0x1300`).
-There are three codec-specific values (`0x03`) specifying the key encryption algorithm is ChaCha20-Poly1305 (`0xa5`) and that the key is derived from a passphrase using the Bcrypt PBKDF algorithm (`0xd00d`) with 10 rounds (`0x0a`).
+There are six codec-specific values (`0x06`) specifying the key encryption algorithm as ChaCha20-Poly1305 (`0xa5`) and that the key is derived from a passphrase using the Bcrypt PBKDF algorithm (`0xd00d`) with 10 rounds (`0x0a`).
+The extra values are for specifying the indices in the list of data units for the various values needed for the key derivation and the decryption.

 The encoding has three data units (`0x03`), the Bcrypt PBKDF salt, the ChaCha20-Poly1305 nonce and the ciphertext itself.
 With all of this data, any